 The Breeze start screen should look like this:

-The image data in this project is organized into two Groups called Train and Unknown Mix
+The image data in this project is organized into two Groups called “Train” and “Unknown Mix”

-In the menu on the left side, you can now see all the individual images (called “Measurements” in Breeze) in this group.
+In the menu on the left side, you can now see all the individual images (called Measurements in Breeze) in this group.

-Then you should see this view:
+You should see this view:

 To do a quick analysis of the spectral variation in the image, a PCA model has been created based on all pixels in the image.
-Each point in the “Variance scatter” plot corresponds to a pixel in the image.
+Each point in the Variance scatter plot corresponds to a pixel in the image.
 The points in the scatter plot are clustered based on spectral similarity.
 The coloring of the points is showing how closely the points are clustered (red=tightly clustered points).

-The “Max variance image” is colored by the variation in the 1st component of the PCA model (the X-axis in the scatter plot, i.e. “t1”), and visualizes the biggest spectral variation in the image.
+The Max variance image is colored by the variation in the 1st component of the PCA model (the X-axis in the scatter plot, i.e. “t1”), and visualizes the biggest spectral variation in the image.
 In this case this is the difference between the sample (blue) and the background (red).

-Hold down the left mouse button to do a selection of a cluster of points in the “Variance scatter” plot.
+Hold down the left mouse button, and drag to do a selection of a cluster of points in the Variance scatter plot.
 The corresponding pixels will be highlighted in the image.
-Move the mouse around in the image to see the spectral profile for individual pixels or use the mouse to do a selection to see the average spectrum for several pixels.
+Move the cursor across the image to see the spectral profile for individual pixels or use the mouse to do a selection to see the average spectrum for the pixels within the selection.

 Import of values of powder content for the training set

-Select “Powder_Quantification_Train.csv” and press “Next”
+Select “Powder_Quantification_Train.csv” and select Next.

-In the next step Press “Finish”
+In the next step simply click Finish.

 The view should then look like this with columns and values added for the three properties (% of each powder type) for all samples: